General facts

 Electronics

 One of the most well-known companies in the electronics industry, Nokia, is based in Finland.
 There has also been a large amount of money invested into research and development within the electronics industry and this coupled with the liberation of global markets has led to the continued growth of the industry.
-Around 80% of electronics produced in Finland are exported abroad and in 2016, the manufacture of electronics, computers and optical products combined produced 16 billion euros.

 Chemical

 Finland has a large chemical industry which produces a range of products from chemicals to cosmetics, pharmaceuticals, plastic and rubber.
-The industry employs approximately 33,000 people and the total revenue in 2016 was €19.7 billion.
+The industry employs approximately 34,000 people and the turnover in 2021 was €25,9 billion.
 It is essential in supporting some of Finland’s other key sectors such as the agricultural industry and accounts for approximately 20% of exported goods.

 Motor